Business Line of Credit Calculator: Estimate Payments Before You Borrow

 • Annual fee.
 Some lenders charge a yearly fee just to maintain access to the credit line.

 • Loan term.
-The length of time you have to repay the loan impacts your total interest paid.
+The length of time you have to repay affects your total interest paid.

 • Repayment terms.
-Whether you make interest-only payments during the draw period or fully amortized payments can change your monthly obligations.
+Whether you make interest-only payments during the draw period or fully amortized payments changes your monthly obligations significantly.

 • Lender policies.
-Each lender sets their own pricing, approval criteria, and fee structure.
+Each financial institution sets its own pricing, approval criteria, and fee structure.
+When comparing options, look for FDIC-insured banks and established business bank lenders that clearly disclose their rates and terms.

 • Credit approval.
-Your time in business, monthly revenue, and financial history affect your eligibility and loan terms.
+Your time in business, monthly revenue, and financial history all affect your eligibility and the loan terms you're offered.

 Business Line of Credit vs. Business Loan